stevegrunwell/wp-password-generator/readme.txt

 WP-Password Generator non-obtrusively injects a "Generate Password" button into '/wp-admin/user-new.php'.
 When the button is clicked, an Ajax call is fired off to '/wp-content/plugins/wp-password-generator/wp-password-generator.php', which returns a randomly-generated password.

-By default, the script creates eight-character passwords using alpha-numeric (both upper and lowercase letters) and select (!@#$%^&*()) characters, with no individual character appearing more than once in the password.
+By default, the script creates 7-16 character passwords using alpha-numeric (both upper and lowercase letters) and select (!@#$%^&*()) characters, with no individual character appearing more than once in the password.

 = Is there anything to configure? =

-No. Version 1.0 of this plug-in does not include a configuration menu.
+No. Version 1.1 of this plug-in does not include a configuration menu.
 If you'd like to modify the parameters of the password generator, you'll need to edit the wp_password_generator_generate() function in wp-password-generator.php.

 The only parameters to change are $len (length of the password) and $allowed (all allowed characters).

 == Changelog ==

+= 1.1 =
+* Passwords now vary between 7 and 16 characters

 = 1.0 =
 * First public version of the plugin

+== Upgrade Notice ==

+= 1.1 =
+Generated passwords now vary between 7 and 16 characters in length, rather than the eight-character limit of version 1.0

+== Arbitrary section ==

+Special thanks goes out to Greg Laycock (http://76horsepower.com/) for his input during the ongoing development of this plug-in.